 Contaminated Sediment/Debris Removal: Sediment removal and/or dredging of wetland areas affected by contamination would likely result in increased injury to wetlands and associated living coastal resources, representing short-term minor to moderate adverse impacts due to physical habitat disturbance, including the removal of well-developed wetland geology, soils, and existing vegetation.
 Direct, short-term, localized, minor adverse effects to air quality and noise are expected at the project site due to the operation of heavy equipment and other on-the-ground activities.
 Direct and indirect, short-term moderate beneficial impacts to socioeconomic resources are expected from job creation as a result from the funding spent of the projects.
 Following sediment and debris removal, clean fill would need to be brought in and the site revegetated.
 Losses in habitat value would occur until the dredged areas recovered from remedial activities.
 The removal of contaminated sediments and debris would have short- or long-term moderate beneficial impacts to water quality, and short- or long-term moderate beneficial impacts on living coastal resources and threatened and endangered species because habitats would be cleared of potentially deleterious contamination.
-However, the site should be monitored for potential resources at risk of further exposure to contaminants.
+However, the site should be monitored for potential recontamination from external sources, which may reinjure wetlands and habitats and put living coastal resources at risk of further exposure to contaminants.